babylonchain/networks/bbn-test-4/finality-providers/README.md

 Submit your finality provider information under the `registry` directory and your signature under the `sigs` directory.
 Both file names should have the same name (e.g. `${nickname}`), but with `.json` and `.sig` extensions respectively.
-**Make sure that you submit exact the same file that you signed to ensure proper verification**.
+**Make sure that you submit exactly the same file that you signed to ensure proper verification**.

 If you have installed all the binaries in your path, check out locally if your